open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 to assist with partial state bindings required for both adhoc queries and for function mocking.

 Note: the following is under review and not yet reflected in the grammar.

 ```
-@rule function user_owned_action(auth, resource) {
+rule user_owned_action(auth, resource) {
   result = resource.matches('documents/{owner}/**')
-  return (result.owner == auth.uid
+  return (result.owner == auth.principal
        || resource.owner in user_groups(auth.principal));
 }